 “I’ve learned that recovery isn’t just for those suffering from substance abuse, but that recovery is about recovering from our traumas, abuse, neglect, abandonment, lack of self-worth, disappointments, failed relationships, the loss of loved ones and so on…” —Jada Pinkett Smith

 Jada Pinkett Smith struggled with both drugs and alcohol use in years past.
 In 2017, she celebrated 20 years sober.

 10. Queen Latifah

-Queen Latifah struggled with drugs and alcohol after the death of her brother in 1992, she turned to using substances to cope.
-In 2002, she got arrested for possession and since then she made the choice to get her life together.
+Queen Latifah struggled with drugs and alcohol after the death of her brother in 1992, when she turned to using substances to cope.
+In 2002, she was arrested for possession, and she made the choice to get her life together.
 She has been sober since.